chunribu/miidl/README.md

 Shapley values have become one of the most popular feature attribution explanation methods for its sufficient theoretical support.
 Here, Shapley method is recommanded.
 Meanwhile, many other methods are also available.

-#### 7) Networking

-Finally, MIIDL builds a network with key genes to reveal potential regulatory relationships, providing reference for further analysis.

 <!-- ---
 ### Citation